High School Juniors

 Consider Possible Majors

 It will be helpful to research potential majors this year.
 Identify your interests, and use them to create a list of possible college majors.
 If you are not ready to pin down your career, and most high school students aren't, consider taking a career assessment test.
 Some websites provide free assessment tests that match your interests with possible careers.
-You may also want to speak with your guidance counselor to find out if these tests are offered at your school.
+You may also want to speak with your school counselor to find out if these tests are offered at your school.

 Continue Researching Colleges